Careers

 Requirements

-The British Columbia Schizophrenia Society (BCSS) has a vision where those affected by schizophrenia and other serious mental illness receive effective treatment and support, and family members are an essential partner within the mental health system.
+The British Columbia Schizophrenia Society (BCSS) has a vision where those affected by schizophrenia and other serious mental illness receive effective treatment and support, and family members are essential partners within the mental health system.
 Our mission is to support families affected by schizophrenia and other serious mental illness in British Columbia through education, advocacy and research.
-BCSS was founded in 1982 and is a non-profit organization with the provincial office located in Vancouver, BC.
+BCSS was founded in 1982 and is a non-profit organization with its provincial office located in Vancouver, BC.

 Responsibilities: